rust-lang/rfcs/text/3735-field-projections.md

 > ```
 >
 > The thing is that ioctl that use the struct approach like drm does, use the same struct if there's
-> both input and output paramterers, and furthermore we are not allowed to overwrite the entire
+> both input and output parameters, and furthermore we are not allowed to overwrite the entire
 > struct because that breaks ioctl restarting.
 So the flow is roughly
 >
 > ```rust